seejohnrun/gravatar_helper/README.md

     $this->load->helper('gravatar');

-Or you can just checkout the entire directory into helpers/gravatar, and:
+To use this as a [spark](http://getsparks.org/), you can just do:

-    $this->load->helper('gravatar/gravatar');
+    $ tools/spark install gravatar_helper

 To use the helper, use these to generate image links: